 Skip to main content

-Cloudy icon
+Clear icon

 The general election is here: Here’s what you need to know

-You will need an ID with you, including a driver’s license, an employee ID card with a picture, and even a passport.
+You will need an ID with you, including a driver’s license, an employee ID card with a picture and even a passport.

-Gunter said it takes time to get the final results, but they should be posted by next Friday.
+Gunter said that it takes time to get the final results, but they should be posted by next Friday.
 She also asked everyone to be patient while they go through the numbers.

 Loading...